StencilFrame/autopilot/README.md

-# AutoPilot - Do Nothing Scripting Automation.
+# AutoPilot - A system for gradual runbook automation

 AutoPilot is a tool designed to gradually automate repetitive tasks by defining them in a runbook.
 Unlike traditional automation tools that require complete automation from the outset, AutoPilot enables a step-by-step approach, making it easier to transition from manual to automated processes without overwhelming your team or infrastructure.